-The good news is that following a fascinating conference last year called, “Show me the Money”, the European Audiovisual Observatory is taking a look at the symbiotic relationship between television and cinema on May 15 at 3pm.
+The good news is that following a fascinating conference last year called, “Show me the Money”, the European Audiovisual Observatory is taking a look at the symbiotic relationship between the European TV and movie businesses on May 15 at 3pm.
 Although this is from a European perspective, the co-production environment means that all sides of the movie business are concerned.

 More specifically, the conference will ask:

 - How does television contribute towards financing film production?

 - What sort of showcase does television represent for films?

 - What are the legal obligations for television to invest in film?

 - Film scheduling on traditional and pay-TV channels in Europe: Who’s showing the most movies?

 - The success of film on TV in Europe : What’s the success rate ?

 - The role of broadcasters in the financing of film funds: How important is TV money to film funds?

 - Broadcaster’s legal obligations to invest in film production: What’s law got to do with it?